Text and images by Linda Welzenbach

-The Kasten Corer is raised out of the water onto the back deck, lowered into its cradle, and within minutes, the complex dance of core processing begins.
+The Kasten Corer is raised out of the water onto the back deck, lowered into its cradle and within minutes, a complex dance of core processing begins.

 The processing and sampling of a soft sediment core is a little different from sampling rocks- hammers, chisels or rock saws have no use here!
 The sediment cores we are collecting consist of soft mud and often hold large rocks and pebbles, so handling them involves tools you wouldn’t expect- dry wall spatulas, kitchen sponges, water buckets, kitchen spoons and metal tools that aren’t too different from what you find in a dentist’s office.

 Before the Kasten cores are carried into the lab, they get a quick sponge bath to minimize mess.
 Besides the obvious need to work in a clean environment, cleaning provides access to the screws holding the metal lids of the core barrel.
 When the lids are unscrewed and lifted off, the team gets its first look at their new treasure from the fathoms below.

 Being entirely new to sediment coring, my first impression is that the cores look like a long box of melted milk chocolate.
 The top surface is fluffed up like meringue on top of a pie.

 Out come the spatulas.
 Spatulas are used to scrape the mud off of the exposed core surface that was in contact with the barrel, as mud sometimes moves along the sides of the barrel during collection.
 We work diligently to make a smooth surface so that we can see the structure and texture of the mud within the core.
 Scraping seems like an easy task, but to make a surface perfectly smooth and not dig too deep or create new topography on the surface is harder than icing a cake.
 Once these cores are scraped smooth, we get our first peak at the story of Thwaites Glacier.
 Like pages in a book, the section of seafloor laying on the laboratory table allows THOR geologists to read the history of glacial advance and retreat.